WingsLikeEagles/nextcloud_docker/README.md

 5. Using the "Web Editor" Build method, paste in the modified docker-compose.yml
 6. Click the `Deploy the Stack` button at the bottom.

-# Add host and protocol overwites to NextCloud config.php file
+# Add host and protocol overwites to NextCloud config
-This is not necessary if you use the proper environment variables in your Docker Compose file.
-See the example in this repo.
-The following lines are added to the docker-compose.yml file:
+Option 1: Use the proper environment variables in your Docker Compose file.
+See the example in this repo where these  lines are added to the docker-compose.yml file:
 ```
       - NEXTCLOUD_TRUSTED_DOMAINS=files.mydomain.com
       - OVERWRITEHOST=files.mydomain.com
       - OVERWRITEPROTOCOL=https
 ```

-You will need to adjust the configuration of NextCloud to ensure HTTPS is used.
+Option 2: Manually adjust the configuration of NextCloud in the config.php file to ensure HTTPS is used.
 The following lines need to be added to the CONFIG array:
 ```
   'trusted_domains' =>
   array (